 How to Calculate Import Duty and VAT

-Duty and VAT is not payable on everything which comes into the UK.
-See our Basics page for a brief explanation or contact us for guidance for your specific goods.
+Did you know that Import Duty and VAT is not payable on everything which comes into the UK?
+See our Basics page for a brief explanation or contact our Imports Team for guidance on your specific goods and circumstances.

 1. Convert the value of your goods, into GB Pounds

-In some cases, this might simply be the amount you have paid for your goods, but it is not always as simple as that.
-The 'Terms of Sale' or 'Inco-Terms' between the seller / shipper and you, determines whether or not costs of shipping are added when they are declared to UK Customs.
+In some cases, this might simply be the amount you have paid for your goods, but this is not always as simple as that.
+The 'Terms of Sale or 'Inco-Terms' between the seller / shipper and you, determines whether or not costs of shipping are added when they are declared to UK Customs.

-If the shipping costs are included in your original purchase price i.e. includes 'Free Shipping', then import duty and / or VAT (if applicable) will be paid on price that you have actually paid to your supplier for the goods.
+If the shipping costs are included in your original price i.e. includes 'Free Shipping', then import duty and/or VAT (if applicable) will be paid on the price you have actually paid to your supplier for the goods.

 3. Calculating basic Import Duty (If applicable)

 Now that you have got your total value of goods (including any associated shipping costs) in GB Pounds, you next need to know what percentage of Duty has been set by UK Customs for your particular goods.

 To do this you need to visit either the UK's .GOV online tariff, or the European TARIC website, via our 'classification codes' page.
 Once there, search for your goods under description and enter the Country of Origin.
 This should then allow you to find the commodity code (keep this 10-digit code, as you will need to ensure that we use this code when we declare your goods to UK Customs) and the rate of Import Duty that applies to your goods.
 Then simply multiply your total value of goods by the Customs Duty rate.
 This is the approximate amount of Import Duty that you would have to pay. ukimports

 4. Calculating the Import VAT (If applicable)

 The Standard rate of VAT in the UK increased to 20.0% on the 4th January 2011 (up from the previous rate of 17.5%).
 So, to calculate the VAT, you need to do the following: